Clearing Emirati Immigration

 We returned to the room.
 A few minutes later the porter arrived with 1 roll of sandpaper quality toilet paper and a large cold bottle of water for 5 Dirhams ($1.25 USD).
 He then asked if we needed any alcohol.
 It was 4am and I had a bottle of duty-free gin in the room.
 Otherwise, that might have been a good idea.
 I did indeed need some of that gin to help me pass out in that room.

 Bell didn’t feel comfortable sleeping under the sheets so slept on top of them.
 We were still awake at 5:30am when the first call for prayer could be heard from the nearby mosque.
 A few hours later we awoke and I joked with Bell if she wanted me to ring the “concierge” and ask him to bring us breakfast in bed.
 Perhaps the “concierge” could organize our day?
 It was my running joke of the morning.

 The Deira Neighborhood of Dubai

-Our friend graciously offered to pick us up after he knocked off work but ended up stuck in traffic, so we waited 45 minutes with all our belongings in front of the Gulf Star Hotel.
+Our friend graciously offered to pick us up after he knocked off work.
+But he got stuck in traffic.
+So we waited 45 minutes, with all our belongings in front of the Gulf Star Hotel.
 In that time we did not see any other westerners walk past with the busy rush hour pedestrian traffic.
 Unlike the touristy souq areas near the river, that part of Dubai’s Deira neighborhood had zero tourists meandering about and consists mainly of immigrants from India, Pakistan and Bangladesh.
 As it wasn’t touristy, not a single person bothered to randomly try selling us anything.
 One person, perhaps thinking we were lost, even offered us his phone if we wanted to make a free call.
 It was a refreshing change from earlier in the day where we were frequently hassled and some people attempted to rip us off.

 Two Cute Asian Ladies in Short Black Dresses Promote the “Health Spa” in Deira